Hydrite Chemical Co.

 Traditionally, batch or continuous types of evaporators such as natural/forced circulation, falling and rising film, and climbing and falling plate evaporators have been used successfully with a range of process liquids.
 However, these evaporators have proven to be inefficient with high-boiling, viscous, fouling, and heat sensitive liquids.

 The key to the efficiency of thin film evaporators is their ability to evaporate the target solution at relatively low temperatures with minimum residence time in the evaporator.
 This is due to operating the evaporator under vacuum conditions and the high speed rotor creating a thin liquid film.
+The main component of the thin film evaporator consists of a rotor/wiper encased in a cylindrical heating jacket.
+The process can be broken up in several stages:

 1. The product first enters above the heated zone where it is evenly distributed against the inner wall of the heating jacket by the rotating wipers.